How Israelis Probe Their Failings

 Other critics complain that the commissions are merely exercises in “decapitation,” as it is called in Hebrew, in that they remove the heads of the institutions implicated without reforming the bodies they had formerly sat atop.
 This was the view of Haggai Eshed, one of early Israel’s best-known journalists, who wrote in 1986, “In all the cases it has investigated so far, they have proved to be nothing more than a guillotine for beheading scapegoats.”
 Without thoroughgoing institutional reform, these critics argue, removing high officials scarcely makes a difference; put differently, the ship of state remains in disrepair, even if the captain or senior crew are swapped out.

-Another objection to commissions is similar to the Israeli right’s objection to the Supreme Court: namely, that it is undemocratic for an unelected body to have so much influence.
+Another objection to commissions is similar to part of the Israeli right’s objection to the Supreme Court: namely, that it is undemocratic for an unelected body to have so much influence.
 While Americans have recourse to the Constitution when questions about the balance of power arise, Israelis, as we have seen, have no formal constitutional compass to navigate such matters.
 Yet most Israelis on the right, even those who deplore judicial activism, distinguish between state commissions of inquiry and the Supreme Court, and they have much more esteem for state commissions of inquiry than for the court that empanels them.
 (There is, however, a faction on the far right that so detests the high court that it rejects commissions of inquiry by extension.
 One notable exponent of this view is the controversial right-wing provocateur and lawyer Yoram Sheftel, who coined the phrase “the dictatorship of Bagatz,” the Hebrew acronym for the Supreme Court.
 For him, a commission, conceived in sin by virtue of its Supreme Court parentage, can have no claim to legitimacy.)

 Then there is the criticism of those who have a vested interest in opposing commissions: those who have come under their fire.
 An aversion to accountability is, after all, a near universal attribute of governments.
 When there is any prospect that an investigation of some kind could uncover a government’s misconduct or negligence, it will see an inquiry as an inquisition and the commissioners as potential excavators of dirt that threatens to sully political legacies.
 An American example is telling.
 Despite the devastation of the 9/11 attacks and the need for lessons to be learned, President Bush resolutely opposed any commission of inquiry, only to relent more than a year later and authorize the formation of the 9/11 Commission.
 Likewise, Golda Meir, Menachem Begin, and Ehud Barak all resisted before they relented and appointed, in their turn, Israel’s three best-known state commissions of inquiry: the 1973 Agranat Commission (looking at the failures that led to the Yom Kippur War), the 1982 Kahan Commission (probing Israeli responsibility for massacres by its Christian allies in Lebanon against Palestinians), and the 2000 Or Commission (investigating Israeli police’s fatal shooting of twelve Arab rioters).